-In this tutorial, we see how we connect to GitHub with SSH, for transferring data securely over GitHub.
-SSH or Secure Shell Protocol provides a secure way of connecting to another client/host.
+In this tutorial, we see how we connect to GitHub with SSH on your server, for transferring data securely over GitHub.
+SSH or Secure Shell Protocol provides a secure way of accessing to another client/host.
 It encrypts the data transferred over the network, giving an additional layer of security.

 Steps to Connect to GitHub using SSH